gabrielar/GDRSMock/README.md

 	button.
 1. Go to the 'Build Phases' of your project, and select the tests target.
 1. Add the GDRSMock library to the 'Target Dependencies'.
+1. Add the 'libGDRSMock.a' to 'Link Binary With Libraries'
 1. Go to the 'Build Settings' of your project, and select the tests target.
 1. Add '$(BUILT_PRODUCTS_DIR)' to the 'Header Search Path' and to the 'Library Search Path'.
+1. Add '-ObjC' to 'Other Linker Flags'.